giantswarm/coredns-warnlist-plugin/README.md

 **This project is under development and has not been tested for heavy production workloads.**

+## Usage

+We host a coredns image including this plugin at `quay.io/giantswarm/coredns-malicious-domain-plugin`.
+While we will try to keep this up to date on a best-effort basis, this is not an official image and may become behind or out of sync with the official image.

+Alternatively, you can build an image yourself from the upstream codebase using the instructions in the **Compilation** section below.

 ## Arguments

 The `malicious` plugin takes 4 arguments: